Kevin Holland: Personal life

-Holland married his wife Charlese in 2019.

-In October 2021, Holland stopped an alleged carjacker in his neighbourhood.
+In October 2021, Holland stopped an alleged carjacker in his neighborhood.
 Per reports, Holland chased the man down, and subdued him until police arrived.

 In March 2022, Holland said he and his training partner stopped a shooting at a Houston, Texas restaurant.
-The men heard a shot while at a restaurant and saw a man with a weapon who was being wrestled by a member of the public; after removing the gun from the shooter’s hand, Holland said he subdued the man by placing him in a rear naked choke.
+The men heard a shot while at a restaurant and saw a man with a weapon who was being wrestled by a member of the public; after removing the gun from the shooter's hand, Holland said he subdued the man by placing him in a rear naked choke.

 In May 2022, Holland revealed that he had rescued a driver from an overturned tractor-trailer.
 Holland had watched the driver speed up and lose control while joining the freeway, sliding off the embankment and flipping over.
 Holland got out of his car and got the man out from the truck, which was leaking fluid that Holland feared was going to cause an explosion.